 Housing, Medical Care, and Food and Beverage Costs have also seen increases over this time.
 Housing increased from 273 to 277.3.
 Medical Care and Food and Beverages saw similar rates of increase with Medical Care increasing from 520.7 to 524.6 and Food and Beverages increasing from 269.2 to 272.4 between October 2020 and April 2021.

-While these are positive signs of growth for the regional economy, the U.S. economy overall is still not fully recovered from the pandemic.
+While these indexes have increased, the U.S. economy overall is still not fully recovered from the pandemic.
 According to this article from the New York Times, different sectors of the economy are recovering at different paces and it is still unclear how long a full recovery will take.
-For example, while the CPI and PPI seem to be improving, the unemployment rate in the Capital Region and the country overall have still not recovered to pre-pandemic levels.
+For example, while the CPI and PPI have seen increases, the unemployment rate in the Capital Region and the country overall have still not recovered to pre-pandemic levels.
 Make sure to stay connected with CDRPC as we continue to track economic recovery!